findtharun/dsa-central-101/StackAndQueue/CandyCrush1D/Readme.md

 https://leetcode.com/discuss/interview-question/380650/Bloomberg-or-Phone-Screen-or-Candy-Crush-1D

+Input: "aaabbbacd"
+Output: "acd"

+Followup : What if you need to find the shortest string after removal?
+Input: "aaabbbacd"
+Output: "cd"

 #### Similar Problem

 - Recursively Remove Adjacent : It recursively deletes all (does not have number of occurences as limit )